tteggel/interesting-stuff/README.md

 Interesting Stuff
 =================

 Supporting diagram for introductory post at log.tteggel.org.

+I've been wanting to play with SVG + JavScript + HTML for a while and the idea for this post came to me whilst I was brainstorming for the blog.
+There's a future post in explaining this and my thoughts on the toolchain, SVG vs Canvas etc.

 stuff.html
 ----------